144026/monopoly-c/README.md

 ## Debug

-Upon game start, enter command `preset debug on` to toggle debugging output.
+Upon game start, enter command `preset option debug on` to toggle debugging output.

 Or build debug target to enable debugging messages by default: